wp-plugins/powerpress/readme.txt

 0.6.4 released on 02/16/2009
 Fixed bug where post_password_required() function does not exist, bug only affects users using Wordpress blogs older than version 2.7.

+0.6.5 released on 02/20/2009
+Fixed warning from being printed when v0.6.3/v0.6.4 used with PHP4.
+Bug only affected users using PHP4.

 == Contributors ==
 Angelo Mandato, CIO [RawVoice](http://www.rawvoice.com) - Plugin founder, architect and lead developer